 Taking out the Macbeth boss by way of switching the tracks so the train runs into an ammo depot.
 To do this, you need to hit 8 switches.
 Simple enough, right?
 Except 2 are on the left of the track, which doesn't sound like much of a problem until you realize that you'll be focusing on the right so much (due to the 6 other switches) that you're almost certain to miss them.

-Sector Z: it's an Escort Mission of sorts, where you have to protect the Great Fox from incoming missiles.
+Sector Z: it's a Battleship Raid with you on the defending side; you have to protect the Great Fox from incoming missiles.
 It's swarming with Invader-III fighters (which have the best AI of all the enemies in the game bar Star Wolf or the Bolse Fighters) which means you'll constantly be listening to your wingmen calling you for help and it has just enough junk on the outskirts to ensure that you'll almost certainly crash into something and rip off your wings.
-Worst still is that if you're going for the medal, your wingmen can actually steal your points if they're the one to land the last hit on the missile: and if you come from Zoness you'll have to contend with Katt kill-stealing from you as well, and then saying that you owe her one for it.
+Worse still is that if you're going for the medal, your wingmen can actually steal your points if they're the one to land the last hit on the missile: and if you come from Zoness you'll have to contend with Katt kill-stealing from you as well, and then saying that you owe her one for it.

 Aquas.
 There's only one way to get to it, the level is slow (and underwater) and due to how the Blue-Marine's missiles work (locking on to the first target your crosshairs hits, and you can only fire one missile at a time), it's difficult to get the required 150 hits to earn the medal for the stage.
 On the other hand, it's significantly easier to get a high score than Katina or Fichina, both of which are all-range missions.